 - i.
-Local MOD Amendment: Declined/deobligated initial local MOD allocations over \$100,000 will be reallocated through a MOD amendment developed by the COGs.
-Declined/deobligated initial local MOD allocations less than \$100,00 will be reallocated to Affordable Rental Program.
-The GLO will provide training, written guidance, and forms to the impacted COGs for the development of the local MOD amendment, including the following requirements: - a.
-Citizen participation process: - i.
-Conduct a minimum of two (2) public hearings prior to finalizing the MOD. - ii.
-One (1) public hearing shall be a "Public Planning Meeting". - iii.
-Ensure a public comment period of at least 30 days. - b.
-Establish objective criteria for allocation of funds to eligible entities or activities (distribution based on, but not limited to, unmet need). - c.
-Cities or counties that have declined their initial allocation are ineligible to receive an allocation through the MOD amendment. - d.
+As appropriate and available, any remaining funds within this program will be reallocated to the Disaster Recovery Reallocation Program (DRRP) established in 2024. - d.
 Eligible Entities: Units of local government (cities and counties) - e.
 Eligible Activities: Economic revitalization or infrastructure activities must contribute to the long-term recovery and restoration of housing.
 All activities allowed under CDBG-DR; HCDA Section 105(a)(1-5), 105(a)(7-9), and 105(a)(11), including but not limited to: - i.
 Flood control and drainage repair and improvements, including the construction or rehabilitation of storm water management system; - ii.
 Restoration of infrastructure (such as water and sewer facilities, streets, provision of generators, removal of debris, bridges, etc.); - iii.
 Demolition, rehabilitation of publicly or privately-owned commercial or industrial buildings, and code enforcement; - iv.
 Economic development (such as microenterprise and small business assistance, commercial rehabilitation, and special economic development activities, including prioritizing assistance to businesses that meet the definition of a small business).
 Any projects funding for-profit entities must be evaluated and selected in accordance with guidelines (established in Appendix A to 24 CFR part 570) developed by HUD and comply with HUD underwriting guidance; - v.
 Public service (such as job training and employment services, healthcare, child care, and crime prevention within the 15 percent cap). - vi.
 Planning (up to 20% of local MOD allocation with GLO approval). - vii.
-Nonresidential structures must be elevated to the standards described in this paragraph or floodproofed, in accordance with FEMA floodproofing standards at 44 CFR 60.3(c)(3)(ii) or successor standard, up to at least two feet above the 100- year (or 1 percent annual chance) floodplain.
+Nonresidential structures must be elevated to the standards described in this paragraph or floodproofed, in accordance with FEMA floodproofing standards at 44 CFR 60.3(c)(3)(ii) or successor standard, up to at least two feet above the 100-year (or 1 percent annual chance) floodplain.
 All Critical Actions, as defined at 24 CFR 55.2(b)(3), within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500-year floodplain elevation or three feet above the 100- year floodplain elevation.
 If the 500-year floodplain or elevation is unavailable, and the Critical Action is in the 100- year floodplain, then the structure must be elevated or floodproofed at least three feet above the 100-year floodplain elevation.
 Critical Actions are defined as an "activity for which even a slight chance of flooding would be too great, because such flooding might result in loss of life, injury to persons or damage to property."
-For example, Critical Actions include hospitals, nursing homes, police stations, fire stations and principal utility lines.
+For example, Critical Actions include hospitals, nursing homes, police stations, fire stations and principal utility lines. - viii.

-viii.
 Cost Verification Controls must be in place to assure that construction costs are reasonable and consistent with market costs at the time and place of construction.